 Study design

 The data generated in this study was utilized to analyze the peptidomic landscape of infected wounds in Hartman et al. (2024).
 Briefly, wounds were generated on Göttingen minipigs, whereafter they were infected with either S. aureus or P. aeruginosa, or not infected and used as control.
 Wound dressings were placed on the wounds, which absorbed the wound fluid generated in the wound healing process.
 The dressings were collected every 24 hours for 2-3 days depending on the sample type (Fig. 1).
 Four of the wounds infected by S. aureus on day 1 were infected with P. aeruginosa on day 2, creating a double infection.
-Additionally, some of the wounds infected by S. aureus were contaminated by P. aeruginosa, creating another set of samples which undergo a double infection.
+Additionally, some of the wounds infected by S. aureus were contaminated by P. aeruginosa on the infection day, creating a set of samples which undergo an accidental double infection.

-The proteomic content of the samples was discarded by filtration, and the subsequent peptidomic sample was analyzed with liquid chromatography tandem mass spectrometry (LC-MS/MS) in data dependent acquisition mode on a XXX instrument.
-A stratified blinded random subset of samples from day 1, containing 4 samples from each condition, were re-analyzed.
-The re-analysis was conducted XX months after the original samples on a new instrument.
+The proteomic content of the samples was discarded by filtration, and the subsequent peptidomic sample was analyzed with liquid chromatography tandem mass spectrometry (LC-MS/MS) in data dependent acquisition mode on an Evosep One LC (Evosep, Denmark) coupled to a timsTOF Pro MS (Bruker, USA).
+A stratified blinded random subset of samples from day 1, containing 4 samples from each single infection and control condition, were re-analyzed.
+The re-analysis was conducted XX months after the original samples using the same conditions except for that the MS had been changed to a timsTOF HT (Bruker, USA).

 Pig acute wound fluid collection

-Partial thickness wounds were induced to Göttingen minipigs, which were then either infected with S. aureus or P.aeruginosa, or kept uninfected as control samples [cite pig model paper].
+Partial thickness wounds were induced to Göttingen minipigs, which were then either infected with S. aureus or P.aeruginosa, or kept uninfected as control samples.
 Polyurethane dressings were used to dress the wounds and were changed after 24 and 48 hours.
 The old dressings were soaked in 10 mM Tris, and the fluids were extracted using a syringe.
 A subset of the S. aureus infected wounds was accidentally cross contaminated with P. aeruginosa.
 Another set of the S. aureus infected wounds were infected with P. aeruginosa after 24 hours, and these dressings were also collected and extracted 72 hours after the initial S. aureus infection.
 Extracted fluids were then supplemented with Halt Protease Inhibitor Cocktail (Thermo Fisher Scientific, USA) and kept at -80°C until further use.

 Wound fluid peptide extraction

-500 μg of protein for pig wound fluids, and 100 μg of protein for human wound fluids (determined with Pierce BCA Protein Assay Kit (Thermo Fisher Scientific, USA) as per provided instructions) was diluted to 100 μl with 10 mM Tris at pH 7.4.
+500 μg of protein(determined with Pierce BCA Protein Assay Kit (Thermo Fisher Scientific, USA) as per provided instructions) was diluted to 100 μl with 10 mM Tris at pH 7.4.
 300 μl of 8 M urea diluted in 10 mM Tris at pH 7.4, supplemented with 0.067% RapiGest SF (Waters, USA) was then added followed by an incubation at room temperature for 30 minutes.
 100 μl 6 M urea in 10 mM Tris at pH 7.a was added to Microcon - 30 centrifugal filter units and centrifuged at 10000 RCF for 15 minutes at room temperature (RT).
 After this the wound fluid samples were added to the centrifugal filters, and centrifuged at 10000 RCF for 30 minutes at RT.
 Finally, another 100 μl of 6 M urea in 10 mM Tris at pH 7.4 was centrifuged through the filter units at 10000 RCF for 5 minutes at RT and the filtrate was stored at -20°C.

 Acidification and solid phase extraction